How to Make Cars

 Testing and Calibration

-Executing a carefully planned testing regime is necessary to calibrate the model.
+To calibrate the model, a carefully planned testing regime must be executed.
 This involves designing the test matrix, machining the specimen, performing the tests, calibrating the model, and performing validation tests.